-Studio 678 is now entering its 19th consecutive year as a 24-session after-school photography program for 30 students in 6th, 7th and 8th grades at Wilson Foundation Academy.
-The club is free to the students and receives no funding from the Rochester City School District.
+Photo Club Photography & Writing Program at the Flower City Arts Center is now entering its 22nd consecutive year as a 24-session after-school program for 30 students in 6th, 7th and 8th grades at Wilson Foundation Academy, and starting this year, 15 students in 7th, 8th, and 9th grade at James Monroe High School.
+The program is free to the students and receives no funding from the Rochester City School District.
 Funders include individuals, businesses, foundations, and professional associations.

-Students learn how to use a professional 35mm film camera, go on field trips in the community to take pictures, make their own black & white prints in the darkroom, write poems or stories to accompany their photographs and create their own pages for the annual club book using Photoshop and InDesign.
-Students also cut their own mats and frame a selection of their photographs for exhibition and second and third year students complete special projects.
+Each year September to April, students learn how to use a professional 35mm film camera, go on field trips in the community to take pictures, make their own black & white prints in the darkroom, write poems or stories to accompany their photographs, and create their own pages for the annual club book using Photoshop.
+Students also cut their own mats and frame a selection of their photographs for exhibition.
+Second and third year students complete special projects.

 This successful program has given over 400 students the opportunity to utilize photography as a way to increase their life skills and community connections.
 The students who have benefited from the program have been better equipped to face the many challenges in their lives.